Revisiting the evidences for spectral anomalies in distant blazars: new data on the photon-ALP mixing: Statistical Analysis: ALP Correction

 \subsection{Effects of a possible photon-ALP mixing}

 The effects of opacity corrections, based on photon-ALP mixing, in the distribution of intrinsic VHE spectral indices $\Gamma_{\rm em}$ as a function of redshift are shown in the plots for the HBL BL Lacs in Figs. \ref{fig:ALP1} and \ref{fig:ALP2}.
-The two figures refer to the two different values of the ALP parameter of Eq. \ref{xi} $\xi=1$ and $\xi=2$, respectively.
-Fig. \ref{fig:ALP3} shows the same for the FSRQ ALP-corrected sources.
+The two figures refer to the two different values of the ALP parameter of Eq. \ref{xi}, $\xi=1$ and $\xi=2$, respectively, while Fig. \ref{fig:ALP3} shows the same for the FSRQ ALP-corrected sources (all assume the conservative value $\sigma(\tau_{EBL})=0.2\tau_{EBL}$ for the EBL correction uncertainty).
 For BL Lac objects, the effects of a lower cosmic opacity allowed by the photon-ALP mixing is apparent in softening the spectra at high $z$, when compared to the plots in Fig. \ref{fig:true}.
 The larger $\xi$ value in Fig. \ref{fig:ALP2} also produces a slightly larger increase of $\Gamma_{\rm em}$ with redshift.

 The quantitative details of these new fits are reported in Tables \ref{tab:table4} and \ref{tab:tableIBL} for the HBL and IBL objects, and Table \ref{tab:table5} for FSRQs.
-The most significant effect is to increase the P-value probability of no evolution with redshift for the $\Gamma_{\rm em}$ of HBLs from $\sim 9\%$ to $\sim 50\%$, meaning that no correlation is anymore present.
+The most significant effect is to increase the P-value probability of no evolution with redshift for the $\Gamma_{\rm em}$ of HBLs from $\sim 10\%$ to $\sim 50\%$, meaning that no correlation is at all present.
 The results for the IBL and FSRQ classes are not significant due to the poor statistics.
 Again, the $\chi^2$ and F-test do not offer any better sensitivity than the correlation tests.

-Altogether, the results of our analysis can be summarized with the statement that, so far, an evidence at $\sim1.7 \sigma$ appears to indicate that modifications of the conventional photon propagation process might be needed, e.g. with the inclusion of the photon-ALP mixing, as discussed in \cite{2020MNRAS.493.1553G}.
-However, considering the relevant implications of such modifications, our conclusion is that standard-model physics ruling the photon-photon interaction process cannot nowadays be rejected, in waiting for future much deeper TeV data to offer stronger conclusions.
+Altogether, the results of our analysis can be summarized with the statement that, so far, an effect at $\sim1.6 \ \sigma$ may be taken to indicate that some modifications of the conventional photon propagation process might be invoked, e.g. with the inclusion of the photon-ALP mixing, as discussed in \cite{2020MNRAS.493.1553G}.
+However, considering the far-reaching implications of such modifications, our conclusion is that standard-model physics ruling the photon-photon interaction process cannot so-far be rejected, in waiting for future much deeper TeV data to offer stronger conclusions.

 Note finally that, because of the saturation effect in the ALP correction mentioned in Sect. \ref{physical}, we cannot derive any significant constraints but only indications on the combined ALP parameter $\xi$ based on the present data.